Headless HF/VHF TransceiverAdd a review Add to my shack

 · Virtually unlimited memory channels

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the FlexRadio SDR-1000.
+We collect prices paid by real hams over the years to help you estimate the value of a used FlexRadio SDR-1000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!